cardpay/magento-plugin/README.md

  * Test environment:
     * Set to **Yes** for Sandbox environment (for test purposes)
     * Set to **No** for Production environment
- * **Payment title** - Fill in the name of the payment method, will be presented for the customer in checkout
+ * **Payment title** - fill in the name of the payment method, which will be presented for the customer in checkout
  * **Capture payment:**
    * Set to **Yes** - for completing payment automatically (one-phase payment),
-   * Set to **No** for two-phases payment: the amount will not be captured but only blocked.
+   * Set to **No** for two-phases of payment: the amount will not be captured but only blocked.
- With **No** option selected payments will be captured automatically in 7 days from the time of creating the preauthorized transaction.
+ With **No** option selected payments will be captured automatically in 7 days from the time of creating the preauthorised transaction.

- In installment case with **No** option selected installments will be declined automatically in 7 days from the time of creating the preauthorized transaction.
+ In installment case with **No** option selected installments will be declined automatically in 7 days from the time of creating the preauthorised transaction.
- * **Installment enabled:** - this setting enables installment payments possibility
+ * **Installment enabled:** - this setting enables installment payments
-   * Set to **Yes** -installment payments are enabled, number of installments are available for selection in payment form, it's possible to split payment to 2-12 installments, each installment in 30 days period.
+   * Set to **Yes** - installment payments are enabled.
+The number of installments are available for selection in payment form, and it's possible to split payment to 2-12 installments, each installment in a 30 days period.
    * Set to **No** - installment payments aren't enabled
- * **Checkout position** - This setting value is the position of the payment method for the customer in checkout
+ * **Checkout position** - this setting value is the position of the payment method for the customer in checkout
- * **Ask CPF** - set to **Yes** if you require **CPF (Brazilian Tax Id)** of your customer in checkout
+ * **Ask CPF** - set to **Yes** if you require **CPF (Brazilian Tax Id)** of your customers during checkout
- * **Dynamic Descriptor** - in this setting is described dynamic_descriptor parameter in payment request - details about it see in [API documentation](https://integration.unlimint.com/#PaymentRequestPaymentData)
+ * **Dynamic Descriptor** - in this setting is described dynamic_descriptor parameter in payment request - for more details about it, see [API documentation](https://integration.unlimint.com/#PaymentRequestPaymentData)

 3.2.
 To enable payments via **Boleto**